vince-nyanga/vince-nyanga.github.io/_lessons/week-1.md

 ## 2. HTTP URL Merging

 This is a little bit embarrassing for me since I've worked with the `HttpClient` for a while now.
-Earlier this week I wanted to make a call to an web service so I did what I always do:
+Earlier this week I wanted to make a call to a web service so I did what I always do:

 ```csharp
 var client = new HttpClient